Yemmy1602/INCUBATOR-HUB-HR-ATTRITION-ANALYSIS/README.md

 Total Employees: 1,470, Attrition Count: 237, Attrition Rate: 16%, Average Salary: $6.5K, Average Salary Hike: 15.21%
 The attrition rate of 16% shows room for improvement in retention.
 The average salary hike of 15.21% is competitive but may need adjustment in some areas.

-Factor-by-Factor Analysis
-Income Category: Less than 10k: 272 employees, 10k - 15k: 20 employees, Above 15k: 5 employees
+###### Income Category: Less than 10k: 272 employees, 10k - 15k: 20 employees, Above 15k: 5 employees
 - Insight: Lower-paid employees are leaving at higher rates.
 - Recommendation: Reassess compensation for those earning under 10k to improve retention.

-Stock Options: Very Poor: 154 employees, Poor: 56 employees, Medium: 12 employees, High: 15 employees
+###### Stock Options: Very Poor: 154 employees, Poor: 56 employees, Medium: 12 employees, High: 15 employees
 - Insight: Employees with "Very Poor" or "Poor" stock options are more likely to leave.
 - Recommendation: Enhance stock option offerings for these groups to increase retention.

-Training: 0 Trainings: 38 employees, 1 Training: 69 employees, 2 Trainings: 50 employees, 3+ Trainings: 80 employees
+###### Training: 0 Trainings: 38 employees, 1 Training: 69 employees, 2 Trainings: 50 employees, 3+ Trainings: 80 employees
 - Insight: Employees with fewer training sessions have higher attrition.
 - Recommendation: Provide more training opportunities to encourage growth and reduce turnover.

-Promotion Category: 0-5 Years: 202 employees, 6-10 Years: 27 employees, 11-15 Years: 8 employees
+###### Promotion Category: 0-5 Years: 202 employees, 6-10 Years: 27 employees, 11-15 Years: 8 employees
 - Insight: Attrition is highest among employees with 0-5 years of tenure, likely due to limited promotion opportunities.
 - Recommendation: Offer clearer promotion paths and mentorship for newer employees.

-Salary Hike Category: Low: 150 employees, Medium: 57 employees, High: 30 employees
+###### Salary Hike Category: Low: 150 employees, Medium: 57 employees, High: 30 employees
 - Insight: Employees with "Low" salary hikes are leaving at higher rates.
 - Recommendation: Ensure fair salary hikes, especially for high-performing employees in the "Low" category.